symfony/symfony-docs/book/templating.rst

 template name follows the same typical convention.
 The ``articleDetails.html.twig`` template uses an ``article`` variable.
 This could be passed in by the ``list.html.twig`` template using the ``with`` command supported on a twig ``include`` tag.
-In this case however, we opt to use the twig ``include`` function which passes context automatically and passes also optional hashes.
+In this case however, we chose to use the twig ``include`` function which also passes context by default and passes also optional hashes however without the need for a ``with`` keyword.

 .. tip::